tommyettinger/anim8-gdx/README.md

     - This tends to have fewer artifacts, if any, at high dither strength.
 This is true relative to most dithers here.
     - It also tends to be smoother than WREN, without any "rough surface" appearance, but may add artifacts where there were none.
     - It is not as good at reproducing unusual colors (ones very different from what the palette contains), when compared to WREN or especially to WOVEN.
-    - This is the default and often the best of the bunch.
+    - It can have worse banding than other dithers of its type, like WREN.
   - BURKES
     - This is fairly simple error diffusion dither than nonetheless has very smooth results.
     - This is more faithful to the original error diffusion algorithm, which may explain why it looks better that Floyd-Steinberg (DIFFUSION) much of the time.